1 9 8 7 (USA)

 7 x 120 minute episodes

-Most of it takes place in Nebraska and Kris Kristofferson stars as a presidential candidate who’s sent to a political prison.
+Most of it took place in Nebraska, and Kris Kristofferson starred as Devin Milford, a Vietnam veteran presidential candidate who was sent to a political prison.

 At the time, Amerika was the most controversial television event ever broadcast by ABC, with critics coming from all sides: Liberals feared the series would antagonise the Kremlin and jeopardise arms control and détente.